MileHacker Logo

 • Collections showcase the heritage of Huambo Province.

-• Information on current exhibits and hours difficult to find online; local inquiry is often needed.
+• Information about current exhibits and hours difficult to find online; local inquiry is often needed.

 • Art Galleries: Formal galleries are limited.
-Local artists display work in informal settings or hotels.
+Local artists display operate in informal settings or hotels.

 Cultural Centers & Programming